-AIMA is about to conduct MAT PBT 2020 on 3 October.
-With only a few weeks remaining in the examination, the exam conducting body has released guidelines on how to conduct the exam safely during the COVID-19 pandemic.
+AIMA is about to conduct MAT PBT 2020 on 6 December.
+There are only a few days remaining in the examination and candidates must go through the guidelines on how to conduct the exam safely during the COVID-19 pandemic released by AIMA.

 The examination will be conducted while ensuring that the government-specified safety regulations are being followed.

 Candidates will be required to visit the examination hall to appear for MAT PBT and hence must exercise the utmost caution to ensure their safety as well as the safety of other candidates who visit the exam centre.

 AIMA Safety Guidelines for MAT PBT During COVID-19

 Check the important guidelines issued by AIMA for MAT PBT candidates and exam centres.

 - Reporting will be done in batches with different reporting time provided to each batch.

 The temperature of each candidate will be checked using a thermal gun.
 Candidates with high body temperatures will not be allowed to enter the exam centre.